joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 This representation makes explicit the mapping how $f$ maps the input
 $x$ to the output $f(x)$.
-It also shows how the mapping induced by the network depends entirely on the choice of the weights, biases and the activiation function.
+It also shows how the mapping induced by the network depends entirely on the choice of the weights, biases and the activation function.
 Choosing these parameters directly determines how well the network $f$ performs its task.

-Suppose that we wish to design a network for function approximation, i.e., one is tasked to chose the parameters of $f$ so that it produces the same input--output pairs as a function
+Suppose that we wish to design a network for function approximation, i.e., one is tasked to choose the parameters of $f$ so that it produces the same input--output pairs as a function
 $g:\mathbb{R} \rightarrow \mathbb{R}$.
 The problem of finding an optimal approximation of $g$ is then finding